The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Proposed Assessment Framework

 \subsection{Six ALT Variants}

 We define six variants organized into three primary and three secondary metrics.
-Let $f_j$ = unique winners in batch $j$, $\tau_j$ = total terminal occurrences, $w_j$ = episodes with exclusive winners, $g_j$ = agents with exactly one exclusive win, and $Y_\ell$ = agents reaching terminal in episode $\ell$.
+For batch $j$, let $f_j$ denote the number of distinct agents reaching the terminal state at least once; $\tau_j$ the total number of terminal arrivals; $w_j$ the number of episodes with an exclusive winner; $g_j$ the number of agents with exactly one exclusive win; and $Y_{j,\ell}$ the number of agents reaching the terminal in the $\ell$-th episode of the batch (written $Y_\ell$ when the batch is clear from context).